MicrosoftDocs/learn/learn-pr/azure/shift-nodejs-express-apis-serverless/includes/3-exercise-setup.md

 1. Unpause execution and continue by pressing **F5**.

-   The code now pauses on your second breakpoint in the _vacation.routes.ts_ file because the Angular application hits the Node.js Express route `vacations`.
+1. The code now pauses on your second breakpoint in the _vacation.routes.ts_ file because the Angular application hits the Node.js Express route `vacations`.
+Unpause execution and continue by pressing **F5**.

 1. There are two debugging processes running: one for Angular and one for Node.js Express.
 Press **SHIFT+F5** to stop the active debugger.

 1. Press **SHIFT+F5** again to stop the remaining debugger.